DaedalicEntertainment/ue4-test-automation/README.md

 ### Gauntlet

-In order to run multiple tests from command-line (e.g. as part of your CI/CD pipeline), we recommend using Gauntlet, which can be run by passing a specific set of parameters to the Unreal Automation Tool (UAT).
+In order to run multiple tests from command-line (e.g. as part of your CI/CD pipeline), we recommend using _Gauntlet_, which can be run by passing a specific set of parameters to the Unreal Automation Tool (UAT).

 ![Running Tests](Documentation/RunningTests.png)